Contents

 Instruction

-1. Place the feet slightly open but with the heels closed and squat down with maximum flexion in the knee joints.
+- Place the feet parallel or slightly open but with the heels closed and squat down with maximum flexion in the knee joints.

 Details

-1. The legs should be maximally bent at the knee joint without rotation of the lower legs in the knee joint, i.e. neither external rotation nor internal rotation.
+- In order to perform the pose as physiologically as possible, the legs should be maximally bent at the knee joint without rotation of the lower legs in the knee joint, i.e. neither external rotation nor internal rotation.
 The angle of the feet should therefore correspond to that of the thighs and lower legs, i.e. the legs should be in planes that diverge forwards and upwards.
-At the same time, the upper body must fit between the legs for good flexibility.
+At the same time, the upper body must fit between the legs for good flexibility, which is not compatible with closed feet.
 In the forward bend, it must even be able to move forward through them.
-In addition, both legs should be on a slightly tilted plane, i.e. the knees should not tilt inwards.
+It is therefore important to determine once the angle of the feet in relation to each other at which the posture can be performed correctly.
+The heels should touch each other for the best possible pronation of the ankles, after all, this opportunity must not be wasted, no other exercise can train pronation and also eversion of the ankle so intensively.

-5. In many poses with widely bent hip joints, in which the weight of the upper body acts on the legs to further bend the hip joints, there can be a tendency to cramp in the hip area; the rectus femoris is usually particularly affected, as it stabilizes the position of the upper body via the pelvis.
+- In many poses with widely bent hip joints, in which the weight of the upper body acts on the legs to further bend the hip joints, there can be a tendency to cramp in the hip area; the rectus femoris, maybe also the tensor fasciae latae, is usually particularly affected, as it stabilizes the position of the upper body via the pelvis.

-7. The dorsiflexors of the ankle and the toe extensors can be used to shift the body’s center of gravity further forward, but they should remain as soft as possible as they tend to cramp easily.
+- The dorsiflexors of the ankle and the toe extensors can be used to shift the body’s center of gravity further forward, but they should remain as soft as possible as they tend to cramp easily.
+On the other hand, this pose can also be used to promote the strength endurance of the dorsiflexors if the upper body is stretched.
+If this is not enough, the urdhva hastasana variant is a good option.

-9. This is an outstanding pose for pronation of the ankle with simultaneous significant or maximum dorsiflexion.
+- This is an outstanding pose for pronation of the ankle with simultaneous significant or maximum dorsiflexion and possibly the only one with eversion of the foot.
 In both dimensions of flexibility, the exact opposite of what the minimal muscle tension of the lower leg would dictate at rest is practiced to a greater or lesser extent, namely inversion of the foot (with supination and plantar flexion).
 Anyone who observes the position of the feet in savasana can easily understand this.
 There are many poses with more or less, sometimes very strong supination, but very few with pronounced pronation.
 This pose is therefore very valuable for the health of the ankle and lower leg muscles.

 Known problems that can occur even when performed correctly